-Michigan House blocks access to entire investigation report on Reps.
-Courser and Gamrat
+House blocks access to entire report on Courser, Gamrat

 Lansing — The Michigan House of Representatives’ business office has blocked access to its entire report of an investigation into misconduct by state Reps.
 Todd Courser and Cindy Gamrat because the Legislature is exempt from public records laws.